checkthechain/checkthechain/src/ctc/evm/event_utils_new/README.md

+TODO
+- event decoding
+- db-vs-node query planning
+- import old data
+- use binary for encoded event storage
+- consider changing
+    - keep_multiindex --> multiindex
+- implement connectorx in toolsql

+TODO medium term
+- decoded event cache (DEC)
+    - create custom event caches for specific event types
+    - each DEC gets their own table called network_<chain_id>__dec__<event_hash>
+    - track which event types are DEC'd using a table called decoded_event_caches
+        - columns = [event_abi, topic0_type, topic1_type, topic2_type, topic3_type]
+    - when performing a query,
+        1. check whether query is covered by DEC
+        2. if DEC'd, use DEC table, otherwise use non-DEC table
+    - when performing a write

+## Advantages of New System
+- more robust (ACID compliant)
+- more storage efficient
+- faster (5x faster)
+- supports many more query types

 ## New event cache TLDR
 - use sql instead of fragile slow poorly-scaling csv
 - cache many more types of queries